Kutiman: Music videos

 In addition to Kutiman's audiovisual collages, for which he has composed the music, Kutiman has also directed music videos.

 Kutiman's first video was an animated music video created for his song, "Chaser", from his debut album.
 Kutiman's second animated music video was for Hadag Nahash's "Eze Kif".

-In 2010, Kutiman worked with Karolina to create a music video for her song "Smile 2 Me", which was shot in 150 different locations in Tel Aviv.
-The video has been displayed at Hammer Museum in Los Angeles, as part of the Flux Screening Series.
-Kutiman also received the ACUM Prize for Karolina's album What Shall I Do Now?, which he produced with Sabbo.

-"Light Up", Kutiman's video for Boom Pam, a surf rock band, was voted one of the "10 Best Videos" by City Mouse, one of Israel's leading websites.
-Kutiman utilized video projections that had been manipulated with various materials for the creation of the music video.
-The song embodies a semi-Moroccan rhythm, 1970s metal, "psych-fuzz", and is a tuba-driven song with deep, amusing lyrics.

 Film: Presenting Princess Shaw

 In 2015, Magnolia Pictures alongside director Ido Haar debuted Presenting Princess Shaw, the true story of Samantha Montgomery aka Princess Shaw, an aspiring musician, and artist from New Orleans who Kutiman discovered.
-The film made a splash at film festivals around the globe and received outstanding reviews from New York Times, Rotten Tomatoes, and Rolling Stone.
+The film received positive reviews from New York Times, Rotten Tomatoes, and Rolling Stone.

 On September 22, 2016, Presenting Princess Shaw won the Israeli Academy Award (known as the Ophir Awards) for "Best Documentary."
 Kutiman and Princess Shaw did a live performance together at the ceremony.

-Collaborations

-Musical Collaborations

-In the early 2000s Kutiman has formed a production partnership with fellow musician Ronen Sabbo.
-They produced several Israeli artists, including Karolina, Ester Rada, Roni Duani and Shay Gabso.
-The pair also released a few reggae-inspired singles and an album entitled "Better Days", based on recordings the duo made in 2004 in Jamaica with local vocalists such as Turbulence, Norris Man and Milton Blake.

-In 2009 Sabbo & Kuti produced Karolina's album "What Will I Do Now?", winning the musical arrangement award by Association of Composers, Authors and Publishers of Music in Israel (ACUM).
-In 2013 their production for the Ester Rada single "Life Happens" became the singer's breakthrough hit and the most played song on Israeli radio station 88fm, while Karolina's 2013 single "Shadow of the Palm Tree" which they produced was the 8th most played song on Israeli radio & TV, according to ACUM.